mohitmishra786/chessman/_posts/2024-10-04-Context-Switching-in-Operating-Systems.md

 ## 1. Introduction

 Context switching is one of the most fundamental operations in modern operating systems, enabling multitasking by allowing multiple processes to share a single CPU.
 While it might seem magical from the user perspective, under the hood it's a complex dance of hardware and software working in perfect harmony.
-In this deep dive, we'll peel back the layers and examine exactly what happens when your OS performs a context switch, right down to the register level.
+In this article, we'll peel back the layers and examine exactly what happens when your OS performs a context switch, right down to the register level.

 ## 2. What is a Process Context?